DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv_emulated_virtio_nic.rst

 In this release, the virtio PMD driver provides the basic functionality of packet reception and transmission.

-*   This release does not support mergeable buffers per packet for performance reasons.
-    The packet size supported is from 64 to 1518. rte_mbuf should be big enough to hold the whole packet.
+*   It supports merge-able buffers per packet when receiving packets and scattered buffer per packet when transmitting packets.
+The packet size supported is from 64 to 1518.

+*   It supports multicast packets and promiscuous mode.

 *   The descriptor number for the RX/TX queue is hard-coded to be 256 by qemu.
     If given a different descriptor number by the upper application, the virtio PMD generates a warning and fall back to the hard-coded value.

-*   Features such as mac/vlan filter are not supported.
+*   Features of mac/vlan filter are supported, negotiation with vhost/backend are needed to support them.
+    When backend can't support vlan filter, virtio app on guest should disable vlan filter to make sure the virtio port is configured correctly.
+E.g. specify '--disable-hw-vlan' in testpmd command line.

 *   RTE_PKTMBUF_HEADROOM should be defined larger than sizeof(struct virtio_net_hdr), which is 10 bytes.

 *   Virtio does not support runtime configuration.

+*   Virtio supports Link State interrupt.

+*   Virtio supports software vlan stripping and inserting.

+*   Virtio supports using port IO to get PCI resource when uio/igb_uio module is not available.

 Prerequisites
 -------------